-While rivals Kansas City's defense could be their downfall, the Chargers have a unit that will hold up and is likely to improve throughout the season and into January.
+The Chargers are in the middle of the pack when it comes to yards and points against, but it's important to take into account they've played against the NFL's two best attacks.
+While AFC West rivals Kansas City's defense could be their downfall, the Chargers have a unit that will hold up and is likely to improve throughout the season.

-Bosa, 2016's Defensive Rookie of the Year and a Pro Bowler in 2017, racked up 23 sacks in his first two seasons but didn't see the field until two weeks ago.
-And while his first start ended in a loss, he was back to old ways last week, tallying two sacks and proving his massive impact.
+Defensive end Joey Bosa, 2016's Defensive Rookie of the Year and a Pro Bowler in 2017, racked up 23 sacks in his first two seasons but has yet to see the field in 2018.
+His return from a foot injury - rumoured to be a few weeks away - will provide the group with a massive boost.

-Rookie safety Derwin James has brought energy and an outstanding play-making ability to the secondary, providing 76 tackles (leads the team), 3.5 sacks, nine passes defended and two interceptions in his short career so far.
+Rookie safety Derwin James has brought energy and an outstanding play-making ability to the secondary, providing 44 tackles, 3.5 sacks, six passes defended and an interception in his short career so far.
 Corners Casey Hayward and Desmond King are playing at a high level.

 All in all, the defense - coached by coordinator Gus Bradley, who was with the Seattle Seahawks when the famous 'Legion of Boom' was formed - could be massively important if the Chargers are finally ready to make some playoff noise.